ibm-cloud-docs/solution-tutorials/android-mobile-push-analytics.md

    - In the `Message` field, compose your message.
 Choose to configure the optional settings as required.

-   - Click `Send`.
+   - Click `Send` and verify that your physical devices has received the notification.

      ![](images/solution9/android_send_notifications.png)

-   - Verify that your physical devices has received the notification.

 6. You should see a notification on your Android device.